 6. Interact with your audience

-Thus, you need to take time and effort in engaging with your audience.
+Thus, you need to take time and effort to engage with your audience.
 The primary way to do so is to reply to their messages, whether by answering them via posts or private messages.
 You can ask them for their ideas, thank them for their praise, explain to them your advocacies in detail, or resolve an issue.
 Each connection makes people feel like a real person is talking to them as they use social media.
+This is more important than ever with the rise of chat bots and AI.

 Now that you’ve got some solid tips to follow for your social media strategies, the next thing to learn about is success metrics.
 Check out the next section as we explore this a little bit more.